There are literally too many awesome things to do in Bocas del Toro to list. But we tried anyway.

 We put together a list of things to do in Bocas del Toro to help you visit without spending a ton of money.
 We urge you to explore the island on your own as well, and let us know if we missed anything you think everyone should check out!

 To learn how to keep costs down during your visit, and to find out about the best hostels in Bocas del Toro, check out our guide on how to travel on a budget in Bocas del Toro, Panama.
+You might also want to check out the hotels and hostels below if you want to save some of your budget while in Bocas!

 Things to do in Bocas del Toro, Panama